-A student studying the MSc in Data Science is expected to be able to:
+A student studying the MSc in Data Science and Artificial Intelligence is expected to be able to:

-- 1. Critically analyse the application of technology to real world problems particularly in industry and interdisciplinary research. - 2.
-Apply advanced skills and research-led specialist knowledge in the areas of machine learning and statistics to the design of software and data analyses - 3.
+- 1. Critically analyse the application of technology to a range of real world problems particularly in industry and interdisciplinary research. - 2.
+Apply advanced skills and research-led specialist knowledge in the areas of artificial intelligence to the design of software and data analyses. - 3.
 Demonstrate a deep understanding of cutting edge technologies in the creation of a substantial commercially and/or research-wise relevant project. - 4.
 Propose, plan, execute and evaluate a significant piece of original work. - 5.
-Design and programme sufficiently complex computer software and data products. - 6.
-Use academic writing and presentation skills to write and present about data science topics
+Design and program complex computer software and data products. - 6.
+Use academic writing and presentation skills to write and present about data science topics.